majkel-space/Object-Storage/README.md

 Contain:
 Statuses with information about header parse, type of the request and status of content handling.
 File handle: ifstream and ofstream
-String Final response (it can be strin as final response is short - just status, succes, error with file path)
+String Final response (it can be string as final response is short - just status, success, error with file path)

 ## StorageManager

 One instace shared through multiple ConnectionHandlers.
-That is why it deos not hold any status of msg parsing, it just transfer request reference so it can be updated while content is parsed inside Storage.
+That is why it does not hold any status of msg parsing, it just transfer request reference so it can be updated while content is parsed inside Storage.
-Detect operation to perfomr by Storage, detect it base on the Request, created out of msg header.
+Detect operation to perform by Storage, detect it base on the Request, created out of msg header.
 Base on detected operation and StorageStatusdirect the traffic between ConnectionHandler and Storage.
-Transfer of data chunks are transfered by span<char> to not allocate data into memory.
+Transfer of data chunks are transferred by span<char> to not allocate data into memory.

 ## Storage